octopus-db/documentation/docs/source/data_tables.rst

 * CHRONLGYID -- Is the original Neotoma *chronologyid*

-* NEO_UNITID -- Is the original Neotoma *collectionunitid*
+* NEO_UNITID -- Is the original Neotoma *collectionunitid*.
+Is fkey to :ref:`global_UnitMaster`

-* AGETYPEID -- Is an fkey to public."cabah_agetype" table.
+* AGETYPEID -- Is an fkey to :ref:`cabah_agetypeID`.
 IMPORTANT: values have been changed to match OCTOPUS db

-* CONTACTID -- Is original Neotoma *contactid*
+* CONTACTID -- Is original Neotoma *contactid* (i.e., fkey to :ref:`neo_contacts`)

 * IS_DEFAULT -- If TRUE, then chronology is the default chronology

 * CHRONNAME -- Is chronology name, if available

-* PREPDATE --
+* PREPDATE -- Date that the Chronology was prepared.

-* AGEMODEL --
+* AGEMODEL -- The age model used for the Chronology.

-* AGEYOUNG --
+* AGEYOUNG -- The younger reliable age bound for the Chronology.
+Younger ages may be assigned to samples, but are not regarded as reliable.
+If the entire Chronology is considered reliable, AgeBoundYounger is assigned the youngest sample age rounded down to the nearest 10.
+Thus, for 72 BP, AgeBoundYounger = 70 BP; for -45 BP, AgeBoundYounger = -50 BP.
+(Neotoma)

-* AGEOLD --
+* AGEOLD -- The older reliable age bound for the Chronology.
+Ages older than AgeOlderBound may be assigned to samples, but are not regarded as reliable.
+This situation is particularly true for ages extrapolated beyond the oldest Chron Control. .
+If the entire Chronology is considered reliable, AgeBoundOlder is assigned the oldest sample age rounded up to the nearest 10.
+Thus, for 12564 BP, AgeBoundOlder is 12570.
+(Neotoma)

 * CHRONNOTE -- Chronology related note, if applicable